The Biohacking Blueprint: How TereZa & Anthony Lolli Transformed Their Bodies & Lives

 So let's talk about that.

 What type of business are your kids currently in and how are you supporting them doing that?
+Well our kids were born into the industry because of us.

-Well our kids were born into the industry because of us so my wife was you know literally curating their career since them being in the belly yeah?
+So my wife was literally curating their career since them being in the belly, yeah?

-Well but basically because I knew the industry backwards and forwards and I didn't want to pursue my career because I didn't want to be away from them I said it'd be awesome to pursue their career and I'll be with them managing them.
+Well but basically because I knew the industry backwards and forwards and I didn't want to pursue my career because I didn't want to be away from them.

-It was actually refreshing to know that the kids had such beautiful personalities that they were easy to deal with, easy to book.
+it was actually refreshing to know that the kids had such beautiful personalities that they were easy to deal with, easy to book.

 So they ended up collectively booking about 100 jobs together, love and legend.
 They started at 14 days old.